AlexWills37/Dumpling-Manatee-Simulation/Documentation/SlideDeck.md

 Call the code in the script's `private void OnEnable()` function.

-Since the `SlideDeck.cs` script is configured in the project settings to run before most other scripts, *any scripts attached to the slides (other than the first slide) will be disabled before they can run*.
-This includes the scripts' `Start()` and `OnEnable()` functions.
+Since the `SlideDeck.cs` script disables all of the slide objects in the `Awake()` function, *any scripts attached to the slides (other than the first slide) will be disabled before they can run* This means that both `Start()` and `OnEnable()` will only run when the slide is activated.

-This means that both `Start()` and `OnEnable()` will only run when the slide is activated.
+> **SlideDeck.cs** is currently set in the Project Settings to have an earlier execution time

-> If the scripts are running when the scene is loaded, before the **Slide Deck** disables the slides,
+> than other scripts.
+This means that even the other script's `Awake()` functions will
-> check to verify that `SlideDeck.cs` has an earlier execution time.
+> be disabled before they can run.
+To change this:
 >
 > Go to *Edit > Project Settings > Script Execution Order*. *SlideDeck* should be listed
 > before *Default Time*, or before the script attached to the slide.